Seth Moulton: 2020 U.S. presidential campaign

-Moulton officially announced his candidacy on April 22, 2019.
-On August 23, he suspended his campaign and withdrew from the race.
-During his campaign, Moulton never polled above 2% in any Democratic presidential opinion poll, and he was not invited to the first two Democratic presidential debates, having failed to meet the criteria for invitation.
+On August 7, 2019, Moulton laid off approximately half of his 30 person campaign staff amid low polling and fundraising.
+The Moulton presidential campaign raised just $1 million during the 2019 calendar year.
+On August 23, 2019, Moulton suspended his presidential campaign and withdrew from the race.
+During his campaign, Moulton never polled above 2% in any Democratic presidential opinion poll, and was therefore not invited to the first two Democratic presidential debates, having failed to meet the criteria for invitation.

-After he withdrew, Moulton's candidacy generated interest after President Donald Trump sarcastically tweeted, in response to stock market fluctuations, "The Dow is down 573 points on the news that Representative Seth Moulton, whoever that may be, has dropped out of the 2020 Presidential Race!"
+After Moulton dropped out of the 2020 presidential race in August 2019, then-President Donald Trump sarcastically tweeted in response: "The Dow is down 573 points on the news that Representative Seth Moulton, whoever that may be, has dropped out of the 2020 Presidential Race!"